-PBH 405 : Public Health Capstone: Assessing Needs/ Solutions
+PBH 405 : Capstone: Assessing Needs/Solutions

 The Public Health Capstone is intended to be an integrative experience in which students bring together the knowledge and skills acquired during their time in the Public Health Major and in college.
 The Capstone integrates previous knowledge, applies it to a real world problem, and helps develop skills as students seek to identify, assesses, and address public health problems.
 Students will complete a literature review, a needs assessment and develop a program or policy recommendation to address the issue identified.
-Prerequisite(s): Completion of at least 54 Credits, PSY326, PBH201, PBH305, and PBH310.